maxvun11/hotelBookingSystem/README.md

 •	Workspace Directory: /tmp/workspace is used here as a temporary workspace directory.
 You can customize this path based on your requirements.
 This workflow handles downloading, extracting, importing, and building your Java project using Eclipse in a GitHub Actions pipeline.

+# Test Description

+Junit is a widely used testing framework for Java programming.
+It helps developer swrite and run tests for their code, ensuring that individual units of functionality work as intended.

+Installed jar file
+1. Provide the jar file
+2. Install the jar file in your own laptop or PC it will use after this.